vipulnaik/working-drafts/the-why-and-how-of-daily-updates.md

 In this post, I'll talk briefly about the following:

-* The benefits of a broadly visible written document
+* The benefits of a broadly visible written document for a personal checklist
-* The benefits of daily granularity
+* The benefits of daily granularity for a personal checklist
 * The benefits of using GitHub issues to record daily updates
 * Some protocol questions I don't have clear answers to

-## The benefits of a broadly visible written document
+## The benefits of a broadly visible written document for a personal checklist

 I'm using the term "broadly visible" instead of public, because in some cases (such as companies) daily updates of employees refer to a